RuchitKumarPatel/FireGPT-Group3-AMI/README.md

   - You will need to re-run the indexing script (not detailed here) to update the `faiss_index` for the new documents to be included in responses.

 -----

-## 📦 Deployment

-The static files and server are ready for production deployment:

-  - **Containerized:** The `Dockerfile` ensures consistent deployment anywhere.
-  - **Cache-Friendly:** Separated CSS and JS files for better browser caching.
-  - **Optimized:** Frontend assets are structured for minification and CDN compatibility.

-## 🔒 Security

-  - **Input Validation:** The backend should validate all inputs.
-  - **HTML Sanitization:** User-generated content displayed in the chat is sanitized to prevent XSS attacks.
-  - **File Validation:** File uploads are validated by type and size to prevent malicious uploads.